hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 ### Event Creator Module

-Every node in the network participating in consensus is permitted to create events to gossip to peers.
+Every node in the network participating in consensus is permitted to create events to gossip to neighbors.
 These events are used both for transmitting user transactions, and as the basis of the hashgraph algorithm for "gossiping about gossip".
 Therefore, the Event Creator has two main responsibilities: